FoldingAtHome/containers/fah-gpu-amd/README.md

 * MUST run the container as a uid:gid, specified with with `--user` or equivalent, so that the running container has read-write permissions to the persistent storage mounted in `/fah`.
+* MUST run the container as a user who is a member of the 'video' group and, if present, the 'render' group.
 * SHOULD NOT run containers as root.
 * SHOULD NOT expose ports to internet without firewall rules, encryption, and strong passwords.